deepnetworkgmbh/adfToArm/README.md

 ### .NET application

+Optional.
-You can implement your own version of the tools using the similar code:
+You can implement your own version of the tool using the similar code:

 ```csharp
 using AdfToArm.Core;